 The most efficient way to change file associations is by selecting a default program.
 This tells Windows that you want a certain program to be associated with all the file types it can handle.

-To do this in Windows 8, search for "Default Program" on the Start screen and click or tap "Default Programs."
+To do this in Windows 8.1, search for "default programs" on the Start screen and click or tap "Default Programs."

-In Windows 7, you can search for "Default Programs" in the Start Menu search box.
+In Windows 7, you can search for "default programs" in the Start Menu search box and click the appropriate search result.

-Once you find the "Set Default Programs" utility, select an application from the list on the left side of the window.
+Once you open the "Set Default Programs" window, select a program or app from the list on the left side of the window.

 If you'd like to change only a specific extension, click or tap "Choose defaults for this program."